q0j0p/jekyll-now/_posts/2018-04-15-data_science_tools.md

 layout: post
 title:  Go-to references for key components of data science
 ---
+These are the sources I used to implement best practices in data science.

 ### Data storage format options
-What's an efficient way to store derived data, features, parameters?
+What's an efficient way to store derived data, features, parameters when creating models?

 #### Best practices and format comparisions
 - <https://stackoverflow.com/questions/14262433/large-data-work-flows-using-pandas?noredirect=1&lq=1>